Myanmar country profile

 Under reforms introduced since 2011 by a new government, Myanmar has unblocked international news websites, emigre news websites and YouTube.
 In 2012, it lifted pre-publication censorship for the press and allowed privately-owned daily newspapers to publish.

-But the state still controls the main broadcasters and publications and has a monopoly on telecommunications.
+But the state still controls the main broadcasters and publications.

 1057 - King Anawrahta founds the first unified Myanmar state at Pagan and adopts Theravada Buddhism.